jeliasson/hello-world/README.md

 # `Hello, World!`

-An over-engineered "[Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)" repository for various computer languages I have used in one way or another, past or present.
+This is an over-engineered "[Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)" repository for various computer languages I have used in one way or another, past or present.

 | Language                             | Pipeline                                                                                                                                                                                      |
 | ------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |